Turn It Out (song)

-"Turn it Out" is a 1995 single by Labelle, their first new music as a band in nearly twenty years.
-The single was written by Shep Pettibone and Steve Feldman, and was recorded for the 1995 movie To Wong Foo, Thanks for Everything!
+"Turn it Out" is a song by American soul band Labelle, their first new music as a band in nearly twenty years.
+It was written by Shep Pettibone and Steve Feldman, and was recorded for the 1995 movie To Wong Foo, Thanks for Everything!
 Julie Newmar.
 "Turn it Out" was produced by Pettibone and went to number one on the US dance charts, where it stayed for one week.